Using ajp to forward requests to Tomcat from Apache

 You will have to specify where existing apache source code is.

-This will install some stuff into the target apache source tree.
+This will install the module into the target apache source tree.
 Reconfigure and compile apache again, then install:

 $ cd /home/compile/apache_1.3.29